Global Accounting Talent: How US Companies Are Building World-Class Finance Teams

 The Philippines

-Filipino accountants working on US company engagements typically have direct experience with month-end close processes, ASC 606 revenue recognition, ASC 842 lease accounting, ERP systems including NetSuite and Sage Intacct, and audit support – the exact competencies that US growth-stage companies need.
+Filipino accountants working on US company engagements typically have direct experience with month-end close processes, ASC 606 revenue recognition, ASC 842 lease accounting, NetSuite and Sage Intacct, and audit support – the exact competencies US growth-stage companies need most.
 MAVI sources a significant portion of its talent network from the Philippines and consistently finds that Big 4-trained Filipino Senior Accountants perform at an equivalent level to US mid-level accountants, at approximately 50–70% lower all-in cost.

 India

 India's accounting talent pool is large, technically rigorous, and increasingly US-oriented.
-Indian Chartered Accountants (CAs) complete an examination process widely regarded as one of the most demanding professional credentials in the world.
-A growing proportion of Indian accounting professionals also hold US CPA credentials, particularly those working at US-headquartered companies or at Big 4 India offices.
+Indian Chartered Accountants complete an examination process widely regarded as one of the most demanding professional credentials in the world.
+A growing proportion also hold US CPA credentials, particularly those working at US-headquartered companies or Big 4 India offices.

 Indian accounting talent is particularly strong in technical accounting functions: revenue recognition, financial modeling, FP&A support, and complex reconciliation work.
-Time zone overlap with US morning hours is achievable with early starts – a scheduling consideration that is manageable with structured communication and has not been a barrier for companies that have built it into their remote work infrastructure.
+Time zone overlap with US morning hours is achievable with early starts – a scheduling consideration that's manageable with structured communication and hasn't been a meaningful barrier for companies that have built it into their remote work infrastructure.

 Latin America